dali012/drive-in/README.md

 # Carpooling App API

 Welcome to the Carpooling App API project!
-This API is built using NestJS, PostgreSQL, and TypeORM, providing a robust backend solution for managing carpooling services.
+This API is built using NestJS, Supabse(db + storage), and TypeORM, providing a robust backend solution for managing carpooling services.

 ## Table of Contents